 “I believe there are angels among us, sent down to us from somewhere up above.
 They come to you and me in our darkest hours, to show us how to live, teach us how to give and guide us with the light of love” ~author anon

 This page is dedicated to those broken souls who have lost their wings but have not forgotten how to fly.
 Each of these dogs was transferred to us from another rescue, but sadly without even a dime of their accompanying sponsorships and/or any financial support.
 They were all long-term, special needs dogs, and Beagle Rescue League has been committed to them from the start.
-With time, perseverance and love we believe they will find their forever homes.
-Until then, these are the beloved dogs who have found, within Beagle Rescue League, a Guardian Angel to watch over them….
+We do not have a facility to house dogs which have been “unadoptable,” but we do keep our commitment to them and do what we can to provide for them every day in a loving foster home.
+Each of these beloved dogs has been lucky enough to find, within Beagle Rescue League, a Guardian Angel to watch over them….

 Cammie came to us in 2007 at the age of 1 year when we were with another rescue.
 She was brought in by her owners to their veterinary practice in Warren County, NJ for boarding while the family vacationed in Florida.
 However, when the office manager tried to call her family she found they had relocated and left little Cammie behind, abandoned.
 To add insult to injury, Cammie had behavior issues that were not disclosed to us when we pulled her into rescue to help her.
 By all accounts, Cameron would have been classified as a special needs dog.
 She was fearful, anxious, and could not tolerate being handled.
 We had to make the difficult decision of euthanizing her or putting her in a very experienced foster home.
 We chose the latter, along with some help from the University of Pennsylvania Behavior Clinic.